-This study examines whether and which type of directors' compensation (i.e., total compensation16, and/or stock-based compensation) has an impact on the incidence of financial statement fraud (FSF) perpetrated by the organisations.
-This examination is vital because FSF has adverse consequences for all stakeholders of a business.
-Rezaee (2005) documents losses due to FSF to the tune of USD 500.0 billion to market participants including creditors, employees, investors, and pensioners.
+This study examines whether directors' compensation (i.e., total compensation18, and/or stock-based compensation) and corporate governance have an impact on the incidence of financial statement fraud (FSF) perpetrated by organisations.
+This is an important study because FSF has adverse consequences for all corporate stakeholders.
+Rezaee (2005) documents losses of USD 500.0 billion due to FSF suffered by market participants including creditors, employees, investors, and pensioners.
 In a similar vein, Karpoff et al. (2008) document losses, on the revelation of financial misconduct, to the tune of USD 4.08 for every dollar financially misrepresented.
 Palmrose et al. (2004) find evidence of negative returns in the case of restatements associated with fraud.
 The urgency to curb FSF is also evident in the heightened vigilance with respect to corporate governance in the US, which has culminated in the passing of stringent laws such as the Sarbanes-Oxley Act (2002) and enhanced governance requirements by stock exchanges.

-Directors, as agents of the shareholders, play a vital role in monitoring the management (Del Brio et al., 2013; Jensen & Meckling, 1976), and are a key corporate governance mechanism for aligning the interests of shareholders and managers (Boyd, 1995).
+Directors, as agents of shareholders, play a vital role in monitoring the management (Del Brio et al., 2013; Jensen & Meckling, 1976), and are a key corporate governance mechanism for aligning the interests of shareholders and managers (Boyd, 1995).
 Hence, it is important that directors' own interests are well aligned with those of the shareholders.
-However, if directors' self-interest overpowers this alignment, then the monitoring function of directors can be impaired (Dalton et al., 2007; Fama, 1980; Fama & Jensen, 1983), which in turn may induce accounting irregularities and manipulations such as FSF.
-Directors' self-interest is a function of their wealth, which is often dependent on their compensation, including the value of their share-based compensation and on their shareholding in the corporation.
-Therefore, the main research question is, does directors' compensation including share-based compensation and shareholding have an influence on the incidence of FSF?
+However, if directors' self-interest overpowers this alignment, then the monitoring function of directors can be impaired (Dalton et al., 2007; Fama & Jensen, 1983), which in turn may induce accounting irregularities and manipulations such as FSF.
+Directors' self-interest is a function of their wealth, which is often dependent on their compensation, including the value of their share-based compensation as well as their shareholding in the corporation.
+Therefore, our main research question is, does directors' compensation including share-based compensation and shareholding have an influence on the incidence of FSF?